Computing (Games Programming) BSc (Hons)

 UCAS code: I610

-Develop the knowledge and skills to create exciting new computer games, on a degree accredited by BCS, The Chartered Institute for IT.
+Develop the knowledge and skills to create exciting new computer games, on a degree accredited by BCS, The Chartered Institute for IT (subject to re-approval).
 From design to implementation of games software, you’ll have everything you need to launch your career in gaming.

 AI for games engines, SFX and CGI, streaming media.
 Pack your CV with the skills and knowledge the billion-dollar games industry needs.
 Your games programming course will be based in our £13million Tech Hub with our dedicated gaming laboratory and specialist high-specification computers.